Profiles in History: Hollywood memorabilia

 In July 2013, the auction house presented a collection of Lucille Ball memorabilia as part of their second of two Drier Collection auctions.

 On June 18, 2011, Profiles in History launched the first of a series of auctions of Debbie Reynolds' collection of Hollywood memorabilia.

-In June 2011 the auction house garnered $5.52 million for Marilyn Monroe's "Subway" dress from The Seven Year Itch.
-The dress broke the Guinness world record for most expensive dress sold at auction. $4.4 million was secured for the Audrey Hepburn "Ascot" dress from My Fair Lady.
-In December 2011, the Panavision PSR 35mmm camera that George Lucas used for principal photography on the first Star Wars film in 1977 was sold at auction for $625,000.00, a record price for a movie camera.
+In June 2011, the auction house garnered $5.52 million for Marilyn Monroe's "Subway" dress from The Seven Year Itch.
+The dress broke the Guinness world record for the most expensive dress sold at auction. $4.4 million was secured for the Audrey Hepburn "Ascot" dress from My Fair Lady.
+In December 2011, the Panavision PSR 35mm camera that George Lucas used for principal photography on the first Star Wars film in 1977 was sold at auction for $625,000, a record price for a movie camera.

 Historical auctions

-Eight lots of Albert Einstein material, including an unpublished poem, were sold at Profiles in History's historical auction held in Calabasas, California in December 2014.
-The sale also included a total of seven Abraham Lincoln items, including the desk Lincoln used in 1840–42 during his last term in the Illinois state House of Representatives and an autograph letter he wrote on August 17, 1860, to Thurlow Weed; a collection of 27 crime scene and autopsy photos of Bonnie Elizabeth Parker and Clyde Barrow (Bonnie and Clyde); and an autograph letter from Thomas Jefferson written while he was vice president.
+Eight lots of Albert Einstein material, including an unpublished poem, were sold at Profiles in History's historical auction held in Calabasas, California, in December 2014.
+The sale also included a total of seven Abraham Lincoln items, including the desk Lincoln used in 1840–42 during his last term in the Illinois State House of Representatives and an autograph letter he wrote on August 17, 1860, to Thurlow Weed; a collection of 27 crime scene and autopsy photos of Bonnie Elizabeth Parker and Clyde Barrow (Bonnie and Clyde); and an autograph letter from Thomas Jefferson written while he was vice president.

-After realizing over $6 million in sales for the first "The Property of A Distinguished American Private Collector" auction in December 2012, the company held a second in May 2013, offering notable letters and manuscripts, and garnered national attention for the sale of Marilyn Monroe's undated letter to Lee Strasberg.
+After realizing over $6 million in sales for the first "The Property of A Distinguished American Private Collector" auction in December 2012, the company held a second in May 2013, offering notable letters and manuscripts.
+The second auction garnered national attention for the sale of Marilyn Monroe's undated letter to Lee Strasberg.
 Additional highlights from the auction included two large photograph albums documenting Mussolini's visit to Hitler in Germany in 1937, a one-page autograph letter in English by Karl Marx, and an 1805 autograph letter by Ludwig van Beethoven to opera singer Friedrich Sebastian Mayer.

 Television

-Hollywood Treasure premiered on the Syfy channel on October 27, 2010 and featured Profiles In History president and CEO, Joseph Maddalena and the company's head of acquisitions and consignment, Brian Chanes among the cast.
-The weekly reality series, produced by Maddalena, examined the complex world of in collecting showbiz and pop culture memorabilia.
+Hollywood Treasure premiered on the Syfy channel on October 27, 2010, and featured Profiles in History president and CEO, Joseph Maddalena, and the company's head of acquisitions and consignment, Brian Chanes, among the cast.
+The weekly reality series, produced by Maddalena, examined the culture of showbiz collectors and pop culture memorabilia.
 The series ran for two seasons and ended in 2012.